fuma-nama/fuma-lofi/README.md

 ![Preview](./public/preview.png)

-### Todo

-- Convert back to a vite app, as SSR functionality isn't necessary for a music player.

 ### Custom Songs

 With an URL of the song (must be publicly available, or from `http://localhost`), you may add a custom song in the menu.